PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 4. Measure the distance from your ground rods to the nearest point on the fence =_______.

-5. Add these numbers together = ______ plus a minimum of 10’ for the distance between ground rods = _______.
-This is the minimum length of Lead Out Wire you will need.
+5. Add these numbers together = ______ plus a minimum of 10' for the distance between ground rods = _______.
+This is the minimum length of Lead-Out Wire you will need.

-Consider allowing for some extra wire for possible additional ground rods, miscalculations and/or changes in your fence design.
+Consider allowing for some extra lead-out wire for possible additional ground rods, miscalculations and/or changes in your fence design.

 1. Count the number of End Posts and multiply by the number of strands = _____.